HMS Sidlesham (M2729): Current use

 HMS Sidlesham was renamed TS Gerald Daniel, when it was permanently moored in Bosham Channel in Chichester Harbour, and used as a training centre for the Sussex Police.
 It was named after PC Gerald Daniel who was killed in service for the Sussex Police.

 In 1985, the youth organisation Christian Youth Enterprises bought the centre and have since run it as an activity centre for young people and adults.
 In April 2007, the vessel was moored in Chichester Harbour and in use as accommodation at a Youth Sailing Centre.

 In 2010, Gerald Daniel, formerly HMS Sidlesham was purchased by a private individual and is now moored on the River Thames near Chelsea Harbour.

 In January 2017, the vessel was beached and abandoned at Battersea after taking on water.
-In February 2018 the ship was listed on the Apollo Duck shipbroker's website as being for sale by Riverhomes South West London under the name HMS Sidlesham.
+In February 2018 the ship was listed on the Apollo Duck shipbroker's website as being for sale by Riverhomes South West London under the name HMS Sidlesham in a dazzle camouflage paint scheme.